Artificial Intelligence Takes Scientists Inside Living Human Cells

 The hardware needed to run the models really is affordable, Brent says — his yeast model is powered by three inexpensive graphics processors designed to run video games.

-Within a decade or so, Brent says, cell phones will be powerful enough to run the 3D cell models.
+Within a decade or so, Brent says, cellphones will be powerful enough to run the 3D cell models.
 And that might mean that even in developing nations, a basic lab could look inside a cancer cell to determine which treatment would work best.